Aix-Marseille University: Medicine

-The Faculty of Medicine at AMU can trace its origins to a Faculty of Medical Arts created in 1557.
+The Faculty of Medicine at AMU can trace its origins to 1413 and became a Faculty of Medical Arts in 1557.
 In 1645, it was transformed into a college of medicine and recognized by a decree issued by the Council of State in 1683.
 During the revolution, although a faculty of medicine was created in Montpellier, Marseille was left aside, probably because of its close proximity.
 In 1818, École de Médecine et de Pharmacie was founded at Hôtel-Dieu and this later became an École de Plein Exercice.
 This educational establishment experienced remarkable success and continued to expand, enrolling 37 students in the official program and 24 in the doctoral track in 1835.
 By 1893, the student body had grown to 360, with 153 pursuing a degree in medicine.
 As the number of students increased, the facilities became insufficient, leading to the relocation of the school to the Pavillon Daviel in 1875, and subsequently to the Palais du Pharo in 1893.
 However, it was not until 1930 that a faculty of medicine was formally organised in Marseille.
 The town's geographical position meant that it was able to exert a strong influence upon the Mediterranean.
 The most significant example of this was Antoine Clot, known as Clot Bey, who with the help of Muhammad Ali of Egypt, founded a school of medicine in Cairo in 1827.
 This enabled Egyptian students to travel to France and encouraged exchanges between western and eastern medicine.
 In Marseille, medical practices adapted to tropical diseases developed under the influence of the military department of medicine.
 Physiology at the faculty dates back to Charles-Marie Livon, who was named professeur suppléant (deputy professor) and then professeur agrégé (associate professor) of anatomy and physiology having presented his thesis in Paris.
 He conducted research on hypophysis and pneumogastric physiology, which earned him the Monthyon Prize at the French Academy of Sciences.
 Following his work with Louis Pasteur, he opened an anti-rabies clinic and became Mayor of Marseille in 1895.
 The first dean of the faculty was Leon Imbert, who arrived in Marseille in 1904 as a former interne des hôpitaux and professeur agrégé at the Montpellier faculty.
 Originally a surgeon, he established one of the first centers for maxillofacial prosthetics for the gueules cassées (broken faces) of the Great War.
 An anti-cancer center was developed by Lucien Cornill, who was originally from Vichy and studied in Paris.
 During the First World War, he worked at the neurological center in the 7th Military region of Besançon under the supervision of Gustave Roussy.
 After the war, he became a professeur agrégé of pathological anatomy.
 He became dean of the faculty in 1937 and held this position until 1952.
 His main work related to clinical neurology and medullary pathology.